sukruthpuranik/APS-Portfoli/README.md

 **Google Relevance**: Crucial for pathfinding in Google Maps and optimizing search algorithms.
 **Algorithm**: A* Search.

-The time complexity of A* depends on the heuristic.
-In the worst case of an unbounded search space, the number of nodes expanded is exponential in the depth of the solution (the shortest path) d: O(bd), where b is the branching factor (the average number of successors per state).
-The space complexity of standard A* is always O(b^d), since we need to track every node in the graph at all times, even ones that we've never visited and are never going to.

 <div style="text-align:center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/c/c2/Astarpathfinding.gif" alt="A* Algorithm Animation" />
 </div>